-Further changes in state law over the last five years have extended participation opportunities beyond the scope of this bylaw and created opportunities for students who are not enrolled in the member school sponsoring the sport.
+Further changes in state law over the last six years have extended participation opportunities beyond the scope of this bylaw and created opportunities for students who are not enrolled in the member school sponsoring the sport.
 Currently there are four categories of non-enrolled (our terminology) students who have the privilege of an opportunity to participate at the public school located in the parents’ district of residence.
-Those students are 1) home educated students; 2) STEM school students who attend an Ohio school that does not sponsor the sport(s) in which the student wishes to participate 3) students who attend one of Ohio’s over 500 community schools which do not sponsor the sport(s) in which the student wishes to participate; and 4) students in Ohio non-public schools that do not sponsor a sport(s) in which the student wishes to participate.
-Please note that due to recent legislative action, a non-public school student whose school does not sponsor the sport he or she wishes to play may have the option of the public school in the district of residence of the parents OR the public school in the district in which the non-public school is located.
-Guidance for these participation opportunities is found here: http://www.ohsaa.org/Portals/0/Eligibility/GuidelinesForNon-EnrolledStudents.pdf and http://www.ohsaa.org/eligibility/CommonlyAskedQuestions.htm
+Those students are 1) home educated students; 2) STEM school students who attend an Ohio school that does not sponsor the sport(s) in which the student wishes to participate 3) students who attend one of Ohio’s over 500 community schools which do not sponsor the sport(s) in which the student wishes to participate; and 4) students in Ohio non-public schools – chartered or non-charted (’08 schools) that do not sponsor a sport(s) in which the student wishes to participate.
+Please note that due to recent legislative action, a non-public school student whose school does not sponsor the sport he or she wishes to play may have the option of the public school in the district of residence of the parents OR the public school in the district in which the non-public school is located subject to the approval of the superintendents of both the residential district and the district in which the non-public school is physically located.
+Guidance for these participation opportunities is found here: http://www.ohsaa.org/eligibility/GuidelinesForNon-EnrolledStudents.pdf and http://www.ohsaa.org/eligibility/CommonlyAskedQuestions

 Preceding all bylaws in Section 3 is this Note, which provides operational definitions of terms used within these bylaws.